h2zero/NimBLE-Arduino/docs/BREAKING_API_CHANGES.md

 ### Descriptors
 Descriptors are now created using the `NimBLECharacteristic::createDescriptor()` method.

-The previous method `BLECharacteristic::addDescriptor()` is now a private function in the library.
+The previous method `BLECharacteristic::addDescriptor()` has been removed.

-This was done because the NimBLE host automatically creates a 0x2902 descriptor if a characteristic has NOTIFY or INDICATE properties applied.
+0x2902 Descriptor class: formerly known as BLE2902 or NimBLE2902 has been removed.
-Due to this fact, the library also creates one automatically for your application.
+It was no longer useful as a new callback `NimBLECharacteristicCallbacks::onSubscribe` was added
-The only reason to manually create this descriptor now is to assign callback functions.
+to handle callback functionality and the client subscription status is handled internally.

-If you do not require this functionality you can safely exclude the manual creation of the 0x2902 descriptor.
+NimBLE automatically creates the 0x2902 descriptor if a characteristic has a notification or indication property assigned to it.

-For any other descriptor, (except 0x2904, see below) it should now be created just as characteristics are
+**Note** Attempting to create a 0x2902 descriptor will trigger an assert to notify the error, allowing the creation of it would cause a fault in the NimBLE stack.

-by using the `NimBLECharacteristic::createDescriptor` method.
+All other desctiptors are now created just as characteristics are by using the `NimBLECharacteristic::createDescriptor` methods (except 0x2904, see below).
 Which are defined as:
 ```
 NimBLEDescriptor* createDescriptor(const char* uuid,